wosevision/virtualtour/readme.md

 ##### Web Server

 Gulp is used here to provide an Express web server for viewing and testing the application as you build.
-It serves static files from the `/build` directory, leaving routing up to AngularJS.
+It serves static files from the `/build` directory, and leaves app-level routing up to AngularJS.
 All Gulp tasks are configured to automatically reload the server upon file changes.

 The application is served to `localhost:8080` after running the `gulp` (`dev` only) task.
 To take advantage of the fast live reload injection provided by browser-sync, you must load the site at the proxy address (which will be `localhost:4000` by default).
 To change the settings related to live-reload or browser-sync, you can access the UI at `localhost:3001`.